GenSpectrum/LAPIS/docs/source/index.html.md

 # Introduction

+> We present examples in Python and R. You can switch the programming language above.

 *WHHYY am I here?* You'll see:

-Y is an open web API allowing easy querying of SARS-CoV-2 sequencing data.
+Y is an open web application programming interface (API) allowing easy querying of SARS-CoV-2 sequencing data using web links.
 The core features are:

-- Filter sequences by various metadata as well as by mutations
+- Filter sequences by metadata or mutations
-- Aggregate data by any field you like
+- Aggregate data by any metadata or mutation field you like
-- Get the unaggregated data
+- Get the metadata as JSON (easily parsed to a data table, see below)
-- Get the raw sequences as fasta (aligned or unaligned)
+- Get the sequences as FASTA (aligned or unaligned)

 This instance uses fully public data from [NCBI GenBank](https://www.ncbi.nlm.nih.gov/genbank/) pre-proceessed and hosted by [Nextstrain](https://nextstrain.org/blog/2021-07-08-ncov-open-announcement).
 More information about the underlying software and the code can be found in our Github repository (add link).

-In following, we first show the basic syntax of the API and provide examples on the right side.
-In the section "Use Cases", we then present examples how this can be used in Python and R. You can switch the programming language in the top-right navigation.
+In following, we demostrate the core features enabled by the API.
+On the left, we present the basic syntax of the API and on the right, we show how to use it for queries.
+In the section "Use Cases", we provide examples how to use the API to query public SARS-CoV-2 sequencing data to generate statistics, create plots, or download sequences for further analysis.

 # Overview

+The API has four main endpoints related to samples.
+These endpoints provide different types of data:

+- `/v1/sample/aggregated` - use to get summary data aggregated across samples
+- `/v1/sample/details` - use to get per-sample metadata
+- `/v1/sample/fasta` - use to get original (unaligned) sequences
+- `/v1/sample/fasta-aligned` - use to get aligned sequences

+The API returns resonses (data) based on a query to one of the endpoints.

+## Query Format

-> **Examples:**
+> **Query example:**
 >
 > Get the total number of available sequences:<br/>
 > <a href='https://cov-spectrum.ethz.ch/public/api/v1/sample/aggregated' target="_blank">
 >   /v1/sample/aggregated
 > </a>

->
+To query an endpoint, use the web link with prefix `https://cov-spectrum.ethz.ch/public/api/v1/sample/aggregated` and the suffix for the relevant endpoint.
+In the examples, we only show the suffixes to keep things simple, but you can click to try the full link in your browser.

+## Response Format

-> Output:
+> **Response example**:

 ```json
 {